david-r-edgar/MapSwitcher/README.md

 - Bing

 ##### With limited directions
-(These services only support single-segment directions, no 'via' points.)
+(These services only support single segment directions, no 'via' points.)
 - OpenStreetMap (only for routes with coordinate-specified waypoints)
 - Waze (only for routes with coordinate-specified waypoints)